Blog Nutrition Healthy Thai Food: The Best And Worst Dishes For Your Health

 • The steaming process helps to preserve the nutrients in the fish and doesn’t add any extra fat or calories.

-Basil Tofu (Tao Hoo Makhua Yao) (10)
+Basil Tofu (Tao Hoo Makhua Yao) (8)

 This dish is made with marinated tofu, vegetables, and Thai basil.

-Basil tofu is healthy because (2):
+Basil tofu is healthy because (9):

 • It’s a good source of protein and fiber.

-Laab is the Thai word for “salad”, and this dish is made with minced chicken or salmon, lime juice, fish sauce, chilies, and a variety of herbs.
+Laab is the Thai word for salad and this dish is made with minced chicken or salmon, lime juice, fish sauce, chilies, and a variety of herbs.
 It’s typically served with lettuce leaves and sticky rice.

 This dish is healthy because:

-• It’s a good source of protein.
+• It’s an excellent source of protein.

 • It’s rich in antioxidants and anti-inflammatory compounds.